Run, Jhulan, run

 A cracking Pakistan-West Indies series came to a tense conclusion in the third Test, in Karachi, where Pakistan's eighth-wicket pair of Imran Khan and Tauseef Ahmed resisted grimly for 90 minutes before the umpires called off play with nine overs left.
 Pakistan needed 213 to win another tense scrap, but when bad light intervened they were struggling at 125 for 7.
 Earlier Desmond Haynes, who batted almost seven hours for his 88, became the third West Indian to carry his bat through a completed Test innings, after Frank Worrell and Conrad Hunte.
 Unusually, no centuries were scored in the series, only the second such instance in a three-match rubber since 1888.

-Born today, Peter Siddle, a right-armer with genuine pace and the ability to swing the ball, is a threatening fast bowler - when he is fit, that is.
+Born today, Peter Siddle, a right-armer with genuine pace and the ability to swing the ball, was a threatening fast bowler when fit.
 Siddle hit Gautam Gambhir on the head with his first ball in Test cricket, but a shoulder problem, then a foot injury and finally a stress fracture meant his career has been a start-stop affair.
-He picked up four wickets on debut in Mohali in 2008 but wasn't picked again till South Africa toured Australia later in the year.
-He took 25 wickets in the six Tests against South Africa that season, with eight in Sydney alone.
+He picked up four wickets on debut in Mohali in 2008 and took 25 wickets in the six Tests against South Africa later that season, with eight in Sydney alone.
 On the opening day of the 2010-11 Ashes, also his birthday, he took 6 for 54 at the Gabba, including a hat-trick.
-He was one of the leading lights in Australia's 2013 Ashes campaign - which they lost 3-0 - and finished with 17 wickets at 31.58, and similarly picked up six in their consolation win at The Oval in 2015.
+He was one of the leading lights in Australia's 2013 Ashes campaign and picked up six in their consolation win at The Oval in 2015.
 Siddle's Test career seemed over when he broke down in Perth against South Africa in 2016 after being recalled too early following a stress fracture, but two years later, he was one of the more experienced hands taken to UAE to compensate for the absence of Steven Smith and David Warner - to ball-tampering bans - and Pat Cummins and Josh Hazlewood to injuries.
 He played the 2019 Ashes and announced his international retirement at the end of that year.